Application Process for First-Year Students

 Students interested in either the Bachelor of Fine Arts (BFA) or the Combined Degree (BFA + BA/BS) apply directly through Tufts University.

 SMFA at Tufts uses the Common Application and the Coalition Application.
-Everything you need to apply, including the Tufts Writing Supplement is hosted on the Common Application website or the Coalition Application website.
+Everything you need to apply, including the the Tufts Short Answer Questions is hosted on the Common Application website or the Coalition Application website.
 We provide a simple checklist of all the required application materials below.
 We are not able to accept supplemental materials that don't appear on this checklist.

 For those applying through QuestBridge, you can find information about the application here.